TsimpDim/Heart-Disease/readme.md

 ## Heart Disease

-Using examples from the [relevant Google course](https://developers.google.com/machine-learning/crash-course/ml-intro) `heart-disease.py` shows an effort to predict heart disease in patients using the [UCI Dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+Using examples from the [relevant Google course](https://developers.google.com/machine-learning/crash-course/ml-intro) `heart-disease.py` shows an effort to predict heart disease in patients using the [UCI Dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) and [`Tensorflow`](https://www.tensorflow.org/).
 This repo should more or less be treated as an example of a ML algorithm not working :wink:

 ![?](https://i.kym-cdn.com/photos/images/newsfeed/000/234/765/b7e.jpg)